Jelle-Bijlsma/UTMR/README.md

 ## known issues
+!!
+Using pycharm, whitin the virtual environment, the folder "./lib/python3.8/cv2/qt" has to be renamed.
+I am not quite sure why, however this works.
+It seems  something breaks when using QT5 in conjuction with CV2.

 If you dont have 4k resolution tough luck.

 Menu buttons are suboptimal

 video editor:
-* 90% of the buttons do not work
+* 20% of the buttons do not work

 ## could be fixed:
 dicom editor:d